Rochester, New York: Browncroft

-The Browncroft neighborhood is built on the former nursery grounds of the Brown Brothers nursery.
-The business district situated on Winton Rd has a mix of restaurants and shops.
-The neighborhood borders the nearby Tryon and Ellison Parks.
+The Browncroft neighborhood is built on the former nursery grounds of the Brown Brothers nursery, between the town of Brighton and Winton Road.
+Many Tudor and Colonial houses are contained within, and the business district situated on Winton Road has a mix of restaurants and shops.
 The Browncroft Historic District was listed on the National Register of Historic Places in 2004.